webgpu-native/webgpu-headers/doc/articles/Ownership.md

 Variable-sized outputs returned from the API (e.g. the strings in \ref WGPUAdapterInfo, from \ref wgpuAdapterGetInfo) are application-owned.
 The application must call the appropriate `FreeMembers` function (e.g. \ref wgpuAdapterInfoFreeMembers) before losing the pointers.

-Note that such functions will *not* free any previously-allocated data: overwriting an output structure without first freeing members will leak the allocations; e.g.:
+Note that such functions will *not* free any previously-allocated data: overwriting an output structure without first releasing ownership will leak the allocations; e.g.:

 - Overwriting the strings in \ref WGPUAdapterInfo with \ref wgpuAdapterGetInfo without first calling \ref wgpuAdapterInfoFreeMembers.
 - Overwriting the `texture` in \ref WGPUSurfaceTexture with \ref wgpuSurfaceGetCurrentTexture without first calling \ref wgpuTextureRelease.

+Note also that some structs with `FreeMembers` functions may be used as both inputs and outputs.
+In this case `FreeMembers` must only be used if the member allocations were made by the `webgpu.h` implementation (as an output), not if they were made by the applcation (as an input).

 ## Callback Arguments {#CallbackArgs}